6TH AVENUE EAST IS FINALLY CHANGING!

 Curb Bumpouts

 Curb bumpouts (also called bulb-outs or extensions) extend the sidewalk into the parking lane to narrow the roadway and provide additional pedestrian space at key locations.
 Curb extensions enhance pedestrian safety by increasing pedestrian visibility, shortening crossing distances, slowing turning vehicles, and visually narrowing the roadway.
-Curb bumpouts can be employed as traffic calming techniques that reduce vehicle travel lanes, and can also serve as a visual cue to drivers that they are entering a neighborhood.
-Additionally, they can be lengthened to create public spaces, landscaped areas, or transit waiting areas.*
+Curb bumpouts is being added at 9th St to provide additional traffic calming techniques that reduce vehicle travel lanes, and can also serve as a visual cue to drivers that they are entering a neighborhood.*

 *Source: National Association of City Transportation Officials (NACTO) and SF Better Streets